jacksund/simmate/docs/getting_started/installation/command_line.md

 <img src="https://www.shaileshjha.com/wp-content/uploads/2020/03/anaconda_powershell_prompt-800x450.jpg"  height=330 style="max-height: 330px;">
 </p>

-You'll see `(base)` at the start of the line.
-This is our anaconda enviornment that we are currently using.
-After that, you'll see the "current working directory", which is the folder we currently have open and are sitting in.
-On Windows this will be your user folder (e.g. `C:\Users\jacksund`) and for Mac/Linux you'll see `~` which is shorthand for your user folder (e.g. `home/jacksund`).
+You'll notice `(base)` at the start of the line.
+This represents our current anaconda environment.
+Following that, you'll see the "current working directory", which is the folder we currently have open.
+On Windows, this will be your user folder (e.g. `C:\Users\jacksund`) and for Mac/Linux, you'll see `~` which is shorthand for your user folder (e.g. `home/jacksund`).

-Now, try typing in the command `cd Desktop` and then hit enter.
-This will open up your Desktop folder.
+Now, type in the command `cd Desktop` and press enter.
+This will open your Desktop folder.
 Then enter the command `ls`, which will list all files and folders on your Desktop.

 ``` shell
 # run these two commands